troymessina/PhysicsArtOfModeling/05NewtonsLaws.md

 :::{note} Solution
 :class: dropdown
 Since it will be too messy to draw all of the forces on the same diagram, we have drawn each block separately in [](#fig:newtonslaws:2blockswedge_forces).
 Usually, when multiple blocks are stacked on each other, it is easiest to start with the forces on the top block.
-In this case, the top block is in the same condition as the block from [](#ex:newtonslaws:blockI).
+In this case, the top block is in the same condition as the block from [Example 5.2](#ex:newtonslaws:blockI).
 The forces exerted on the top block are:
 1.  $\vec F_g^m$, its weight.
 2.  $\vec N^m$, a normal force from the wedge-shaped block.
 3.  $\vec f_s^m$, a force of static friction exerted by the wedge-shaped block.